alvaro-osvaldo-tm/markdown-repository/documents/enterprise/agreements/Problem Agreement.md

 ![as-is-diagram](../../../support/repositories/images/as-is-diagram.svg)

 ### Symptoms and Consequences

-This sections describes the main symptoms and their consequences found in the problem in observation.
+In problem observed, the main symptoms found are:

+- For every changes or transfer, someone need to manually  find the related documents and information systems to apply these changes, aborting the processes if more changes come before finished the previous.

+As consequence:

+- The information in documents and systems loose their integrity or are left obsolete  and mistes are made in the manual changes, resulting in need more changes need.

 Alternatives to solve these issues as using documents baselines and scheduling updates after a considerable amount of business rules changes was proven inefficient because it accumulate so much changes to be manually done and locks the organisation operations.

+The section below details the observations.

 **Governance Implementation:**